jdavis/jdavis.github.com/_posts/2014-01-19-github-university-how-college-assignments-should-work.md

 ## GitHub to the Rescue

-One of the other TA's and I both came to the conclusion that using [GitHub][gh] would be an interesting experiment.
+[Lorand][lorand], one of the other TA's, and I both came to the conclusion that using [GitHub][gh] would be an interesting experiment.
 We were both very experienced with using Git as well as GitHub so we wanted to brainstorm how we could get a class of considerable size to do this.

 The great part is that GitHub provides plenty of opportunities for students and teachers to get free access to normally pay-only features though the [GitHub